ChristianVaughn/fileshare/README.md

 ## Download and Use
  Download the latest release [here](https://github.com/cvaughn55/fileshare/releases) Extract the zip to the root of your Eldewrito folder(Aka the place where eldorado.exe is), and use EDFileshareLauncher.exe instead of eldorado.exe in order to get fileshare working.
-Once the game is loaded just open the console and type `fileshare` to get the Fileshare to open.
+Once the game is loaded press F12 to open the Fileshare and press F10 to open the map selector.

 ## To-Do list and Bugs
 1. Find less hacky way to get map folder name(Not sure if still an issue)